-In February 2016, the FASB issued ASU 2016-02, "Leases," which will require lessees to recognize a right-of-use asset and a lease liability for all leases that are not short-term in nature.
-The standard will also result in enhanced quantitative and qualitative disclosures surrounding leases.
-The FASB has subsequently issued updates to the standard to provide clarification on specific topics, including adoption guidance and practical expedients.
-The new rules will be effective for the Company in the first quarter of 2019.
-The Company plans to adopt the new rules utilizing the modified retrospective method and will recognize any cumulative effect adjustment in retained earnings at the beginning of the period of adoption.
-The Company has established a cross-functional implementation team to analyze the impact and implement the new standard.
-The Company has collected relevant data in order to evaluate lease arrangements, assess potential embedded leases and evaluate accounting policy elections.
-The Company has identified a global lease management and accounting software solution, which has been tested and implemented.
-The Company's assessment of the quantitative impact is an estimate and subject to change as the Company finalizes implementation of the accounting guidance.
-The Company expects this adoption to result in material increases in assets between \$475,000 and \$525,000 and liabilities between \$500,000 and \$550,000 in its consolidated balance sheet, as well as enhanced disclosure regarding the Company's lease obligations, but does not expect this adoption to have a material impact on the Company's results of operations or cash flows.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, "Leases (Topic 842)", which requires lessees to recognize a right-of-use asset and a lease liability for all leases that are not short-term in nature.
+The standard also resulted in enhanced quantitative and qualitative disclosures surrounding leases.
+The FASB subsequently issued updates to provide clarification on specific topics, including adoption guidance, practical expedients and interim transition disclosure requirements.
+The new rules were effective for the Company in the first quarter of 2019.
+The Company adopted the new rules utilizing the modified retrospective method and recognized a \$6,556 cumulative effect adjustment in retained earnings at the beginning of the period of adoption.
+In addition, the Company elected the package of practical expedients permitted under the transition guidance within the new standard which among other things, allowed the Company to carry forward the historical lease classification.
+The Company did not elect the hindsight practical expedient to determine the lease term for existing leases.
+Adoption of the new standard resulted in the recording of lease assets and lease liabilities of \$507,669 and \$535,054, respectively as of December 30, 2018.